b01/d3/README.md

-## Description
+# Description
-An interface (written in PHP) for accessing Battle.net Diablo 3 REST service.
+A library, written in PHP, for accessing Battle.net Diablo 3 REST service.

-## Summary
 This API provides a client for accessing Diablo 3 profiles, heroes, and items; which require an API key and battle-tag.
 There are also a few object models for: Profile, Hero, Item, and Skill (Active and Passive).

 ## Requirements

-* PHP 5.4
+* PHP 5.4 - 5.6

 ## Installation